lblod/delta-producer-publication-graph-maintainer/README.md

   - executing the periodic healing of the publication graph
   - executing the initial sync of the publication graph

+:warning: Upgrading from v0.x.y to v1.a.b includes breaking changes and fixes.
+Please review the documentation thoroughly.
 ## Tutorials

 The production of what is considered an interesting delta has two modes.
 A 'simple mode' and concept-base filtering.